-Purpose: To discharge produced water, well drilling fluids, well work over fluids and hydraulic fracturing fluids from hydrocarbon exploration and production operations into the Mount Messenger Formation by deep well injection at the Cheal-A wellsite.
+Purpose: To discharge produced water, well drilling fluids, well work over fluids and hydraulic fracturing fluids from hydrocarbon exploration and production operations into the Mount Messenger Formation by deep well injection at the Cheal-A wellsite for the purpose of water flooding.

-Manage for a track and the contract of the con Condition requirement Means of monitoring during period under review Compliance achieved?
-11. If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive QA/QC Inspection of QA plan Yes 12.
-The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month.
-Receipt of satisfactory data by the date specified Yes 13.
-The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on fresh water resources.
-Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before exercising the consent, Yes 14.
-All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a. pH; b. conductivity; c. chloride; and d. total petroleum hydrocarbons.
-Implementation of Groundwater Monitoring Programme and assessment of results.
+Condition requirem ent Means of monitoring during period under review Compliance achieved?
+11. If not carried out by a accredited laboratory, shall be carried out in accordance with QA p which has been certifithe Chief Executive. , analysis blan nspection of QA plan.
+Yes 12.
+The data required by conditions 9 & 10 aboreach calendar month, required to be submit the 28th day of the formonth. is tted by Receipt of satisfactory data by the date specified.
+Yes 13.
+The consent holder sh undertake a program sampling and testing 'Monitoring Program monitors the effects of exercise of this consent fresh water resources. me of (the Me') that E of the cont on Monitoring Programme submitted to the Chief executive, Taranaki Regional Council, for sertification before exercising the consent.
+Yes 14.
+All groundwater samp taken for monitoring shall be taken in acco with recognised field procedures and analy a. pH; b. conductivity; c. chloride; and d. total petroleum hydrocarbons. purposes rdance sed for: mplementation of Groundwater Monitoring Programme and assessment of results.
 Yes 15.
-All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
-Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken
+All groundwater samp analysis shall be unde accordance with a Sar and Analysis Plan, wh be submitted to the C Executive, Taranaki Re Council for review and certification before th sampling is undertake ertaken in mpling ich shall Chief egional d e first Receipt of Sampling and Analysis Plan prior to irst round of sampling being undertaken.
+N/A 16.
+The consent holder she provide to the Council 31 August each year, summary of all data cand a report detailing compliance with considerations over the pully to 30 June period il, before a ollected F l y ent revious 1 Receipt of satisfactory report by 31 August each rear.
+Yet to be assessed at the time of reporting.

-Purpose: To discharge produced water, well drilling fluids, well work over fluids and hydraulic fracturing fluids from hydrocarbon exploration and production operations into the Mount Messenger Formation by deep well injection at the Cheal-A wellsite.
+Purpose: To discharge produced water, well drilling fluids, well work over fluids and hydraulic fracturing fluids from hydrocarbon exploration and production operations into the Mount Messenger Formation by deep well injection at the Cheal-A wellsite for the purpose of water flooding.

 Condition requirement Means of monitoring during period under review Compliance achieved?
-16. The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
-Receipt of satisfactory report by 31 August each year.
-Yes 17.
+17. Consent review provision.
 Consent review provision.
-N/A N/A Overall assessment of consent cor respect of this consent High Overall assessment of administrative performance in respect of this consent High
+N/A Overall assessment of consent comp of this consent High Overall assessment of administrative performance in respect of this consent High